am-matt/hackruproject2025/README.md

 # hackruproject2025

-This repo belongs to Matt Miller, Jason Ordonez, and Uday Gujulva.
+This repo belongs to Matt Miller '27, Jason Ordonez '26, and Uday Gujulva '27.